AyushDeuja/GyanLoop-E-Learning-Platform/README.md

 2. **Courses and Lessons**

    - Users can explore and enroll in courses.
-   - Each course contains modules/lessons.
+   - Each course contains lessons and quizzes.
-   - Lessons include video content and quizzes.
+   - Lessons include video content.
-   - Lessons are auto-marked complete after video end and/or quiz completion.
+   - Lessons are auto-marked complete after watching videos.

 3. **Quizzes**

-   - Each lesson may include one or more multiple-choice questions.
+   - Each course may include one or more multiple-choice questions.
    - User selects answers and submits.
    - The quiz is auto-graded and score is displayed.
-   - Correct answers can optionally be shown.

 4. **Progress & Dashboard**

    - Users see a real-time progress bar for each course.
-   - Dashboard summarizes enrolled courses, quiz scores, and certificates.
+   - Dashboard summarizes enrolled courses and certificates.

 5. **Certificate**
-   - Upon 100% course completion (including quizzes), users can download a certificate.
+   - Upon 100% course completion, users can download a certificate.